Old Latin: Script

 Old Latin surviving in inscriptions is written in various forms of the Etruscan alphabet as it evolved into the Latin alphabet.
 The writing conventions varied by time and place until classical conventions prevailed.

-Apart of old inscriptions, texts in the original writing system have been lost or transcribed by later copyists.
+A part of old inscriptions, texts in the original writing system have been lost or transcribed by later copyists.

 Old Latin could be written from right to left (as were Etruscan and early Greek) or boustrophedon.

 Orthography

 Some differences between old and classical Latin were of spelling only; pronunciation is thought to be essentially the same as in classical Latin: